develop-me/bootcamp--week-05--tooling/challenges/01/07-rewind.md

 1) Try and commit those changes
 1) You will find you can't - why is this?

+Other stuff you can do:
-Or for more fun read up about stashing in the notes and give it a whirl.
+* Read up about stashing in the notes and give it a whirl.
+* Read in depth about the different `git reset` flags: --hard, --mixed and --soft [https://www.atlassian.com/git/tutorials/undoing-changes/git-reset](Atlassian reset tutorial)